 The Board is supportive of gender diversity policy.
 Presently, the Board has a female Executive Director.
-In its selection of board members, the Board provides equal opportunity to candidates who have the relevant skills, experience, competencies and other qualities vi-a-vis the Group present business portfolios and prospective investments.
+The Company does not have a formal ethnic and age diversity policy.
+In its selection of board members, the Board provides equal opportunity to candidates who have the relevant skills, experience, competencies and other qualities vis-a-vis the Group present business portfolios and prospective investments.